 Research shows that increasing sleep may contribute to lower blood pressure.
 Sleep helps regulate stress hormones and contributes to a healthy nervous system.
 Over time, sleeping less than five hours a day could lead to higher blood pressure.

 Garlic shows promise in treating hypertension, according to research studies.
 It may lower blood pressure nearly as well as prescribed medication, with hardly any reported side effects, though it does not affect blood pressure levels already in the normal range.

 People who eat a high-protein diet may be at lower risk for high blood pressure.
 Research shows that those consuming the highest amount of protein cut their hypertension risk by nearly 40 percent.
-For best results, eat plenty of low-fat, protein-rich foods, like eggs, chicken, cottage cheese, and oats.
-There are also plant-based foods high in protein, such as lentils, chickpeas, green peas, and tofu.
+For best results, eat plenty of low-fat, protein-rich foods, like poultry, fish, and eggs.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.